U.S. Department of Labor (DOL) - Employment and Training Administration (ETA)

 Individual grants will range from $700,000 to $1.5 million.

-The period of performance is forty (40) months with an anticipated start date of November 1, 2019.
-This performance period includes all necessary implementation and start-up activities.
-This includes:
+The period of performance is 40 months with an anticipated start date of 5/1/2022.

-- A planning period of up to four months to complete the planning milestones below;
+• A planning period of up to four months to complete the planning milestones described below;

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.